 Class Size: 8

 The idea of letterpressing content for your artist book can be overwhelming–the decisions are endless and the stakes are high.
-This project oriented course is designed to help you tackle all the details with confidence.
+This project oriented course is designed to provide mentorship that will help you tackle all the details with confidence.

 Instructor: Richard Reitz Smith